Skip to main content

 Conversation Details

-This section summarizes the essential metadata captured during the conversation, including participant details, conversation status, timing, and performance metrics.
+This section summarizes the essential metadata captured during the conversation, such as timing, the Pearl version used, credits consumed, and the overall outcome.

 StatusDescription